Updated March 17, 2023

 Similarly, try applying for a day.

-Input Monday and drag until required length; it will fill the next days.
+Input Monday and drag until the required length; it will fill the next days.

 Suppose you are not good at spelling and lazy to enter an entire month or day; just input the short form and drag.
 Still, the Autofill feature will work.
 We have seen when I just input ‘Mon’; it still gives ‘Thu’.

 It will not only apply in a Vertical way but can use this feature horizontally also.

 Below is an example of days.

 In the above example, I dragged to my right; hence, it shows as ‘Tue’; if I drag to my left, it will show as per that.
 We can find the below example, which dragged from right to left.
 While dragging, you will not find the “+” sign cursor in the left corner; it will be in the right corner only; we just need to click on the right corner and drag it to our left side.
 Below is an example for reference.

 AutoFill in Excel for Dates